ominjoo/Lab5_Starter/README.md

 I know that I created a PR to the CSE110 repo which is not allowed, but I followed the steps exactly and selected my repo ominjoo/lab5_starter for the base repo, but there was an issue where it showed my repo as the base yet still sent the PR to the CSE110 repo.
 I have attached a video:

 https://youtu.be/mm-xW2moJ2E
+In the video, I show that the pull request to the wrong repo comes from when I clearly changed the base to be my own repo, not the one I forked from.
 Will I still get points reducted?

 Thank you TAs/Tutors.